Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/boot-and-config/README.md

      and change the boot mode pin settings to OSPI mode, that is OFF-ON-ON-ON.

 6. Power cycle the board.
-The board now boots up using the images in the QSPI flash.
+The board now boots up using the images in the OSPI flash.